Here are the privacy policies associated with visiting this website.

 GDPR stands for General Data Protection Regulation (GDPR) and pertains to individuals residing in the EU.

-“The Regulation acknowledges that many [small businesses] pose a smaller risk to the privacy of data subjects than larger organisations.
-For example, Article 30 of the Regulation states that organisations with fewer than 250 employees are not required to maintain a record of processing activities under its responsibility, unless “the processing it carries out is likely to result in a risk to the rights and freedoms of data subjects, the processing is not occasional, or the processing includes special categories of data […] or personal data relating to criminal convictions and offences”.”
+“The Regulation acknowledges that many [small businesses] pose a smaller risk to the privacy of data subjects than larger organizations.
+For example, Article 30 of the Regulation states that organizations with fewer than 250 employees are not required to maintain a record of processing activities under its responsibility, unless “the processing it carries out is likely to result in a risk to the rights and freedoms of data subjects, the processing is not occasional, or the processing includes special categories of data […] or personal data relating to criminal convictions and offenses”.”
 Reference

 The tracking information allows me to better understand what pages are appealing to visitors on my site, and what is uninteresting.
 This allows me to make better decisions about design and writing.
-It also lets me know what sort of system visitors are using to view the site, to make sure that my website is up-to-date for optimized viewing.
+It also lets me know what sort of devices visitors are using to view the site (mobile vs tablet vs computer), to make sure that my website is up-to-date for optimized viewing.
 Occasionally, I will run a report to see if people are hating or loving certain pages of my website, and other such things.
 No personally identifying data is included in this type of reporting.